rudfoss/ts-react-redux-starter/README.md

 # ts-react-redux-starter
-A complete project starter kit for a TypeScript React/Redux application with full support for code splitting and no hidden configs
+A complete project starter kit for a TypeScript React/Redux application with full support for code splitting and no hidden configs.

 ## Get started
 ```